fivejars/drupal_starterkit_docksal/README.md

 memory limits in your Docksal.
 For macOS or Windows overall memory volume available for Docker is limited by the virtual machine or Docker Desktop settings.

+#### Build FiveJars StarterKit Demo project
+It is built in the same way as the distribution project, but requires a different example file in the `Add your custom settings` step.
+If you need to build the `FiveJars StarterKit Demo project`, please use `example-demo.docksal-local.env`.

 #### Install FiveJars StarterKit website